nfagerlund/temp-r-n-p/full_example.md

 ## Our example: Jenkins masters

-[Jenkins][] is a continuous integration (CI) application that runs on a JVM.
+[Jenkins][] is a continuous integration (CI) application that runs on the JVM.
 The Jenkins master server provides a web front-end, and also runs CI tasks at scheduled times or in reaction to events.

 For our main example, we'll manage the configuration of our Jenkins master servers.